Raise Capital with a Winning Board Deck

 What is a deck board?

-What is the difference between skateboard and deck?
+What is the difference between a skateboard and a board deck?